shpml/fundamentals/07_chapter/04_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-This exercise will all you to practice using Git.
+This exercise will allow you to practice using Git.

 1) Open your terminal, and go into to the `fundamentals` directory you created earlier.
 Create a new directory within it called "git-practice."